Bernd Lange: Early life and career

-Lange grew up and attended school in Varel.
+Lange was born in Oldenburg.
+He grew up and attended school in Varel.
 He studied Protestant theology and political sciences at the University of Göttingen, where he earned a degree in theology as well as a High School teacher certificate.
 In Göttingen, he joined the trade-union movement, establishing contacts with students not just in western Europe but also in communist Hungary.

 From 1983 to 1994 Lange worked as a teacher at the High School (Gymnasium) in Burgdorf.
 Between 2004 and 2009 he worked as the head of the department for "Economy, Environment and Europe"-department at the German Trade Union Federation, the DGB, in Lower Saxony.
 In this position he was particularly responsible for economic and EU structural policies, the implementation of the EU structural funds and the establishment of a regional Trade Union network with other Trade Unions and partner regions of Lower Saxony, Greater Poland, Upper Normandy and Andalusia.